ELECTRIC VEHICLE LENDING: 2025 GUIDE FOR LENDERS

 Switching the Focus from Depreciation to Customer Experience

 Models for auto finance of gas-powered vehicles typically focus on depreciation, as lenders want the asset’s value to be more than the amount the borrower owes.
-Yet depreciation of electric vehicles over time isn’t a known quantity, creating uncertainty for lenders.
+Yet depreciation of EVs over time isn’t a known quantity, creating uncertainty for lenders.
 Aspects such as how long batteries will last, declining performance over time, and other factors all play a part in determining resale value.

-To accurately determine an electric vehicle’s lifespan and value when sold secondhand, a larger dataset needs to be evaluated, along with additional data sources.
+To accurately determine an EV lifespan and value when sold secondhand, a larger dataset needs to be evaluated, along with additional data sources.
 This will remove focus from depreciation to the overall lifecycle of a vehicle and instead shift it more towards the true value of the asset and borrower-lender relationships.

 Gas vs. Electric: Vehicle Lending Lifespan Differences